Hard Palate Cancer

 Radiation therapy is the treatment of tumors by giving radiation with special devices.
 Today’s radiation devices can be directed to the tumor with the least damage to the healthy tissues around the tumor.
 Radiation therapy shrinks or eliminates tumors by destroying cancer cells.

 Radiotherapy is usually an additional treatment after surgery for hard palate cancers.
 However, in some cases, complete surgical removal of a hard palate cancer may be impossible because of its size or extent of involvement or unsafe.
 Radiation therapy is a primary treatment option in these cases.
-But, radiation therapy is ineffective for malignant salivary gland tumors of the hard palate due to their radioresistance and frequent bony invasion.
+However, radiation therapy is ineffective for malignant salivary gland tumors of the hard palate due to their radioresistance and frequent bony invasion.

 Chemotherapy